 One of the beauties of social learning tech is that one learner sharing their passion for a topic can inspire a chain reaction of curiosity.

-The Knowledge Arcade and The Academy LMS come with a news feed just like those on social media.
+Growth Engineering Learning App and Growth Engineering LMS come with a news feed just like those on social media.
 Curious employees can cure their thirst for knowledge by simply logging in and viewing videos, podcasts, webinars, whitepapers, infographics and anything else on your social wall!
 Even better – they can inspire others with their own curiosity!

 Curiosity won’t come naturally to all employees.
 This is where extrinsic motivation comes into play!
 Inspire a snooping nature by offering rewards for doing so.
-On The Academy LMS learners can earn achievements for exploring the platform and completing content.
+On Growth Engineering LMS learners can earn achievements for exploring the platform and completing content.
 It’s the perfect reward to incentivise learners to pry.

 Final Word: Why is Curiosity Essential for Learners?